BDomzal/magnetstein_x_chemical_reactions/README.md

 Magnetstein is available [here](https://github.com/BDomzal/magnetstein).
 To be able to use all the functionalities dedicated for the analysis of chemical reactions, make sure that you set branch to initial_proportions.

+# Prerequisites

+To be able to run the code from this repository, set your environment as in requirements.txt file.
+We also strongly recommend installing [Gurobi](https://www.gurobi.com/) and using it as a solver in the analysis.

 # Data

 Due to the large size of the input data, they are not stored in this repository.
 The data are available [here](https://zenodo.org/records/14814657).
 The data folder should be stored as magnetstein_x_chemical_reactions/data to ensure that all the paths are correct.